assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

     **** MultiAppPacket ****

     This packet is encrypted.
 It is sent within the body of EncryptedMessage (EncryptedMessage/Body).
-It may contain
+It MAY contain
     more than one application packet.

     2   Header.